 MEET OUR TRUSTEES

 Our Trustees have come together with a common interest in supporting disadvantaged children in a country where assistance is limited.
-They meet monthly in Bristol.
+They meet bi-monthly in Bristol.

 Robert is a retired farmer, Vice Lord-Lieutenant of Gloucestershire and has many years experience as Chairman of Trustees in the education and residential care sectors.
 He has always been full of admiration for all the great work done at DNC and for the young people there.
 They battle with major difficulties on a daily basis but create a loving and mutually supportive community.
 I believe that we all have much to learn from their courage and dedication.

+Fran stepped down as a Trustee in 2017 and is now acting as a consultant and advisor to the Trustees.
+Fran was the founder chairman of NCT for 10 years until 2015.
 Fran has a background in nursing and psychotherapy.
 In 2003 she volunteered at the Newlife Centre in Kathmandu for children with disabilities and this experience was the inspiration to set up the Nepali Children’s Trust in 2005 and to live in Nepal for four years.
-Fran was the founder chairman of NCT for 10 years until 2015.
-She remains a Trustee and continues to visit Nepal regularly to oversee the work of NCT.
 Nepal is a very poor country, so there are huge, much needed opportunities to transform the lives of children with disabilities.

 Meg is one of the founders of NCT, working with a fundraising committee of friends to form the Nepali Children’s Trust as a registered charity.
 I was inspired by Fran’s moving account of the children in a home where I volunteered in Nepal, and their vulnerability, together with their innate charm and care for each other.

 Maureen ran a brewery for 25 years with her husband (Butcombe Brewery).
 She has now retired and apart from spending time with her grandchildren, she enjoy various activities, one of which is her involvement with NCT.